Elizabeth Mary Wells: Personal life

 On 25 October 1895, at age 32, Wells married Douglas Hooper at St. Mary's Church in Kilburn in London.
 Hooper had been previously married in 1889, and was a widower with a four-year old son, Handley, when he and Wells met.
 Hooper had been a missionary of the CMS in East Equatorial Africa since 1885, remaining affiliated with the Society until his death.
 He had been working in Uyui (part of what is now Tanzania), where he established his own station.
 There, his focus was on spreading his Christian religion and promoting conversion by performing many baptisms, eventually being ordained as a priest by bishop Alfred Tucker in 1890.
 Hooper also worked in Mombasa where, in 1890, he formulated an economic plan that would later prove helpful and effective to other missionaries, including Wells.
 While at Mombasa, along with a group of missionaries, Hooper desired to expand his impact with the goal of advancing to Ulu, in the Ukambani country.
-Hooper passed away in London on 3 January 1918.
+Hooper died in London on 3 January 1918.

 Death and legacy

-After Hooper passed away, the Society's general committee appointed Wells as president of Kennaway Hall on 4 August 1918.
+After Hooper died, the Society's general committee appointed Wells as president of Kennaway Hall on 4 August 1918.
 Kennaway Hall was the CMS' recently-acquired training center for female missionaries.
 Wells stayed in this position until July 1920.
 While she may not have been practicing medicine, she enjoyed personally teaching and influencing the recruit female missionaries, who would go on to amplify her work.

 Wells died on 3 December 1922, having been living on Highbury New Park in London.